spandx/spandx/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitLab at https://gitlab.com/xlgmokha/spandx.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mokhan/spandx.

 ## License